Ethics as Basis of The Ikoku Philanthropies

 Informed, Consented and Ethical Research and Care

-Accessibility — To endeavor that the communities The Ikoku Philanthropies benefits, fosters, reaches and serves become available to all who abide by this Code of Ethics, regardless of disability, and notions of human, cultural and social difference.
+Accessibility.
+To endeavor that the communities The Ikoku Philanthropies benefits, fosters, reaches, and serves become available to all who abide by this Code of Ethics, regardless of disability or notions of human, cultural or social difference.

 Duty to Report and Inform

 Duty to Report and Inform.
-To ensure that the work of The Ikoku Philanthropies reflect its originating inspiration, intent, mission, and company purposes by honorably carrying out a duty to promptly report and fully inform the Founder, Alvan Azinna Chibuzo Ikoku, and partners of any departure from or violation of the Code of Ethics.
+To ensure that the work of The Ikoku Philanthropies reflect its founding mission and purposes by honorably carrying out a duty to promptly report and fully inform the Founder, Alvan Azinna Chibuzo Ikoku, of any apparent violation of or incompatibility with the founding mission or purposes, the Code of Ethics, the Codes and Policies, or equivalent codes, policies, or instruments of The Ikoku Philanthropies.

 No Conflict or Inconsistency

-No Conflict or Inconsistency — Finally, under no circumstances shall any action, activity, decision, operations, or resolution of or with The Ikoku Philanthropies, including any conducted while meeting any fiduciary duties or standards of care or conduct, appear to be inconsistent with or come into conflict with the following:
+No Conflict or Inconsistency — Finally, under no circumstances shall any action, activity, decision, operations, resolution, or their equivalent of or with The Ikoku Philanthropies, including any conducted while meeting any fiduciary duties or standards of care or conduct, be in intentional violation of or incompatible with the following:

 And furthermore, by using or visiting, in any way, The Ikoku Philanthropies, any part or section of The Ikoku Philanthropies, any part or section of its divisions, series, subsidiaries or affiliates, as well as any part or section of its Products or Services, you accept and agree to the terms, conditions and requirements described above, in the Code of Ethics, and in these Codes and Policies, in their entirety without modification.